 - Convenience – you can do pull-ups anywhere that you can find an overhead beam, making them one of the most convenient of all compound exercises.

-- Compound exercise – just like the squat and the deadlift, the pull up is a compound movement which works virtually every muscle of your upper body.
-The effort required from so many muscle groups also releases human growth hormone and testosterone.
+- Compound exercise – just like the squat and the deadlift, the pull up is a compound movement that works virtually every muscle of your upper body.
+The effort required from so many muscle groups also releases human growth hormone and testosterone (take a look at the best testosterone booster supplements).
 That makes the pull up probably the single best thing you can do for the upper body.

 - Progressive – Unlike pull-ups, it’s relatively easy to progressively increase the resistance on pull-ups.
 All you have to do is to strap a weight plate around your waist.
 And don’t worry if you can’t yet do a pull-up – this article will show you how!

 - Variation – By simply changing your grip on the pull-up bar, you can instantly change the focus of the exercise, enabling you to target specific muscle groups.

 - Grip strength – Pull-ups are one of the best ways to increase your grip strength.
 Doing so will benefit all of your weight training exercises.
 On such moves as deadlifts, the grip is usually what gives way before the working muscles.
 Performing pull-ups will greatly improve your grip.

 - Fat Loss – Pull-ups will get your heart pumping and will burn calories, making them an effective fat burner.

 Exercises to Graduate Towards Pull Ups